-42. Operation
+42.2.
+Operation

-The mandate of the participants may be 3 years, renewable once.

-The Commission elects from among its members one co-ordinator and two other members who constitute the committee.
-This committee organizes the meetings of the Commission and ensures the implementation of its mission.

-The coordinator is the reference person of the Mennaisian family Animation Commission to the authorities who may request for it (Congregation, Diocese, etc.).
+- 1. The mandate of the participants may be 3 years, renewable once. - The Commission elects from among its members one coordinator and two other members who constitute the committee.
+This committee organizes the meetings of the Commission and ensures the implementation of its mission. - The coordinator is the reference person of the Mennaisian family Animation Commission to the authorities who may request for it (Congregation, Diocese, etc.).

-The Commission may set up working groups from among its members.
+4. The Commission may set up working groups from among its members.

-43. Mission
+42.3.
+Mission

+The Provincial or District Commission is the principal animator of the Mennaisian Family.
+It will:

-- To promote the Mennaisian charism, notably through joint formation programmes, Brothers and Lay people, and proposals of resourcefulness. - To ensure the communion of various groups of the Mennaisian family engaged in the educational and evangelising mission of the youth. - To Foster fraternal links between the Lay people and the Brothers. - To stimulate the vocational pastoral animation that promotes vocations of Brothers and of the committed Lay persons. - To ensure that all groups of the Mennaisian family of the Province and District develop a common culture, through communication and articulation of all animation proposals. - To respond to requests from the General Council when it comes to choosing Mennaisian family delegates for the formation or animation initiatives on an international level. - To Support links with other Mennaisian family Commissions of the Provinces or Districts of the Congregation, especially those who are on the same continent. - To reflect and to set up a financial organization within the Mennaisian family in support of animation projects.
+1. To promote the Mennaisian charism, notably through joint formation programmes, Brothers and Lay people, and proposals of resourcefulness.

+2. To ensure the communion of various groups of the Mennaisian family engaged in the educational and evangelising mission of the youth.

+3. To Foster fraternal links between the Lay people and the Brothers.

+4. To stimulate the vocational pastoral animation that promotes vocations of Brothers and of the committed Lay persons.

+5. To ensure that all groups of the Mennaisian family of the Province and District develop a common culture, through communication and articulation of all animation proposals.

+6. To respond to requests from the General Council when it comes to choosing Mennaisian family delegates for the formation or animation initiatives on an international level.

+7. To Support links with other Mennaisian family Commissions of the Provinces or Districts of the Congregation, especially those who are on the same continent or speak the same language.
+8. To reflect and to set up a financial organization within the Mennaisian family in support of animation projects.

+- 9. To celebrate an annual Mennaisian Family Day. - 10.
+To propose initiatives for the development of the Mennaisian charism of education and evangelisation of young people. - 11.
+To encourage the development of Young Adult Mennaisian groups. - 12.
+Further points to consider: - The Commission should oversee the emergence and accompaniment of local fraternities, regularly distributing formation resources. - It should collaborate actively in the formation of those who express the desire to live as Lay Mennaisian Associates and promote the development of this Association. - The Commission serves as a link with the International Commission of the Mennaisian Family.
+It makes known the theme of the year proposed by the Congregation and encourages the participation in international formation initiatives. - It organises meetings that encourage a spirit of unity among neighbouring fraternities.